About the project

-The CBD and South East Light Rail will operate as part of a wider light rail network.
-To maximise service reliability, the networks will operate separately.
-Customers will be able to interchange between the two networks at Central Station or on George Street at Haymarket.
+The CBD and South East Light Rail operates as part of a wider light rail network.
+To maximise service reliability, the networks operate separately.
+Customers can interchange between the two networks at Central Station or on George Street at Haymarket.

 For full detail on stop locations, see our interactive map.
 The CBD and South East Light Rail stops will be at: